Norwegian Musicians’ Union (MFO)

 Collective insurance schemes

-Home and home contents insurance is an integral part of MFO membership, but does not apply to student members and some other individual members.
+Home and home contents insurance is an integral part of MFO membership, and applies to all members except for school pupils and some other individual members.
 The cost is the same regardless of what part of Norway you live in.
-There is no maximum insured sum. but there is an upper limit of NOK 200,000 for individual objects/collections.
+There is no maximum insured sum. but there is an upper limit of NOK 300,000 for individual objects/collections.
 The basic insurance is a small assurance of death risk to be disbursed to surviving beneficiaries after death.
 Company: SpareBank1.

 Read more about terms and conditions here (page in Norwegian).